cricehomelab/Charlie-s-Discord-Bot/README.md

   - !hello - responds with "Hello!"
   - !inspireme - queries the sqlite database for a quote and inputs it into the channel.
   - !time - displays the current date and time.

+Specs:
 This application runs on the python 3.9 interepreter.
+This was originally written on a Ubuntu 20.04 machine.

+Things to do if you are setting up this bot for yourself:
+1. Create a discord bot account, and add it to your discord server. https://discordpy.readthedocs.io/en/stable/discord.html
+2. Configure the token.env file to have the DISCORD_TOKEN and DISCORD_GUILD variables to have the correct tokens for your discord bot account.
+3. Configure the banned list words in the blacklisted_words.py file by adding the words you do not want to be present in your self.list_of_slurs
+4. Run the bot.py application.
+This application needs to be running if you want the bot to respond to your commands.